How a few minutes of self-care can change your outlook

 4. Give a little

-There’s never been a better time to give of yourself, and people have never needed more support.
+Giving your time and talents not only helps others—it’s fulfilling to do something that will make an impact on the greater good.
 Ask yourself, “How can I help my community?”
 Donating to a food or clothing drive or making a small monetary donation to a cause that you’re passionate about makes a difference.
+Your employer may even have an avenue that encourages community engagement, like Booz Allen’s Employee Giving Campaign.
 A little giving can go a long way—especially if we all do it.

 5. Make a new connection

-Although many of us are working remotely, there’s always someone new to meet—even virtually.
+Although many of us work in remote or hybrid environments, there’s always someone new to meet—even virtually.
 Send an email to a new teammate or someone whose career you admire and invite them to chat.
-Time may be limited, but right now, everyone is grateful for a little extra human contact.
-Making connections with our colleagues can make collaboration, and work, more fruitful and fun.
+Time may be limited, but everyone is grateful for human contact.
+Making connections with our colleagues can make collaboration—and work—more fruitful and fun.

 Looking for a company that puts your well-being first?